-- 135. The Defendant Retailers' offering of the Fake Glucosamine Sulfate Supplements for sale with a label indicating that the product contained glucosamine sulfate was a representation made for the purpose of receiving consideration for the Fake Glucosamine Sulfate Supplements and is a "consumer representation" within the meaning of s.
-1 of the Prince Edward Island Business Practices Act. - 136.
-The Defendant Retailers' "consumer representation" was false or misleading and constitutes an "unfair practice" pursuant to s.
-2(a) of the Prince Edward Island Business Practices Act. - 137.
-The Defendant Retailers' false or misleading consumer representation induced Class Members to purchase the Fake Glucosamine Sulfate Supplements.
+The Defendants' offering of the Fake Glucosamine Sulfate Supplements for sale with a label indicating that the product contained glucosamine sulfate was a representation made for the purpose of receiving consideration for the Fake Glucosamine Sulfate Supplements and is a "consumer representation" within the meaning of s.
+1 of the Prince Edward Island Business Practices Act.

+The Defendants' "consumer representation" was false or misleading and constitutes an "unfair practice" pursuant to s.
+2(a) of the Prince Edward Island Business Practices Act.

+The Defendants' false or misleading consumer representation induced Class Members to purchase the Fake Glucosamine Sulfate Supplements.
 Class Members who purchased the Fake Glucosamine Sulfate Supplements for any purpose other than carrying on a business are entitled to rescission of their sales agreements, and subsequent return of the purchase price or, in the alternative, damages for their loss in the amount of the return of the purchase price, pursuant to s.
 4(1) of the Prince Edward Island Business Practices Act.
+The Defendant Manufacturers are jointly and severally liable, with the Defendant Retailers, for the resulting compensation, pursuant to s.
+4(3) of the Prince Edward Island Business Practices Act.